TroyLaPolice/European-Neolithic-Expansion/README.md

 These parameters describe the starting number of individuals in the sim for HGs and farmers and the distances they can travel.
 These parameters should be adjusted to your liking.

+The movement_distances parameter is a series of distances that are sampled from based on the probability that an individual travels that distance.
+The movement_distance_weights parameter is the vector of corresponding probabilities.

 ```
 	// Movement and interaction Distances (ENTER IN KILOMETERS):
 	// ***********************************